|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Earthquakes, sabotage or extreme storms can knock over this single line of tall transmission towers.
 Hence from a public safety perspective for a single line of 500 kV electricity transmission lattice towers the energy transmission corridor width should be at least 200 m wide to allow for the transmission towers falling in any direction.

 Stopping CO2 induced climate change requires replacement of fossil fuels with electricity.
-In Ontario this replacement will approximately triple the peak electricity demand.
+In Ontario this replacement will more than triple the peak electricity demand.
 Thus instead of one row of 500 kV transmission towers in an energy transmission corridor in the future three parallel rows of such towers will be required separated by 100 m between adjacent rows.
 Thus the minimum total corridor width requirement will increase to become 400 m to 500 m.

-Assembly of real estate for energy transmission corridors is one of the most challenging aspects of utility operation.
+Assembly of real estate for energy transmission corridors is one of the most challenging aspects of utility planning.
 Hence in defining future electricity transmission corridors planners should make these corridors at least twice as wide as present design rules suggest so that there is sufficient room to at least triple the present electricity transmission capacity in the future for displacement of fossil fuels.